 Avoid succinylcholine in at-risk patients (i.e., those with renal impairment, burns, crush injuries, denervation, neuromuscular disease, prolonged abdominal sepsis) because it can cause life-threatening hyperkalemia!

 Intubation via direct laryngoscopy

 - Positioning: Place patient in sniffing position unless C-spine injury is suspected.

 Technique: The majority of patients should have received induction agents and been preoxygenated.
-Equipment should always be on hand to manage a failed intubation.

 - Wear appropriate PPE.